iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 Once again, **please ensure that all propellers are removed at this point before attempting to spin your module**.

 We'll use the *Continuous command* option to have VTT send throttles automatically at the frequency specified by the *Command rate* (by default 10 Hz).
-Make sure that the throttle is at 0% to ensure that the throttle command is within our arming region, and click the *Continuous command* box.
+Make sure that the throttle is at 0% to ensure that the throttle command is within our :ref:`arming region <arming_throttle_regions>`, and click the *Continuous command* box.

 .. image:: ../_static/tutorial_images/pwm_flight_controller/vtt_enabled_command.png